-LET’S BUILD A WORLD AFFAIRS PIPELINE IN METRO DC
+LET’S BUILD A WORLD AFFAIRS PIPELINE FOR YOUTH IN DC

 Washington DC is a world city divided.
 On one hand, DC is home to thousands of individuals and organizations daily engaged in international affairs.
 On the other hand, DC is also home to thousands of lower-income youth that have traveled little if at all outside DC, and are largely disconnected from the wider world as well as their own community.
 These two groups are in some ways worlds apart, yet often live just blocks apart, and may cross paths daily, strangers to each other.
 Nonetheless, both groups are inescapably part of a wider world increasingly connected in at once exciting and frightful ways.
 Those disengaged from an early age may not only be left behind, but become the resentful rather than caring global citizens we need.